anitab-org/mentorship-android/docs/CODE_OF_CONDUCT.md

 ## 7. `Addressing Grievances` 🧾

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Systers' Open Source Board at os-board@anitab.org with your appeal and the board will review the case.
+To appeal a decision of the working group, contact AnitaB.org staff at opensource@anitab.org with your appeal and we will review the case.

 ## 8. `Scope` 💫